I am a visual storyteller: on screen, television and the stage.

-My latest film, the love story “Walk With Me”, will have a theatrical release in Denmark in March 2016.
+My latest feature film, the love story “Walk With Me”, had theatrical release in Denmark in March 2016.
 It is based in part on a true story, and tells of a Danish soldier returning home as a double amputee.
 In his frustrated efforts to walk again, he meets a ballet dancer who helps him.
 Produced by Oscar-winning producer Per Holst (Pelle The Conqueror), it stars Denmark’s leading young actor, Mikkel Boe Følsgaard, and a former ballet dancer, Cecilie Lassen, in her debut role.
 It was nominated for the Audience Price as well as for best actor and actress at the “Danish Oscars”, the Robert Award.
 It was also on the Danish short list for the Oscar.

 Next, I devoted myself to staging the Tony and Pulitzer Prize-winning Broadway hit musical “Next to Normal” at Stockholm’s Stadsteater in Sweden.
 This wonderful and complex story about a troubled family, including a mother with bipolar disorder, opened in September 2012 to great reviews and sold-out box offices.

-Finally, I was asked to round-out the hugely popular Wallander series, with my long time friend Krister Henriksson as the aging criminal inspector Wallander.
+Finally, I was asked to round-out the popular Wallander series, with my long time friend Krister Henriksson as the aging criminal inspector Wallander.
 The very last episode, “Wallander: The Sad Bird”, was released in Sweden in October 2013, on BBC4 in May 2014, and in the US in October 2014.

 Between 2007 and 2010, I had the honor of being appointed as the Feature Film Commissioner for the Swedish Film Institute, selecting the projects that would receive state-funding for script development and production financing.
 It was a challenging and educational time, giving me the opportunity to read more than 500 scripts and closely follow films from idea to full financing and completion.